Florian Teichtmeister child pornography scandal: Investigation

-On 10 September 2021, rumors started circulating in the Austrian film and theater industry when Austria's biggest newspaper, Kronen Zeitung, published an article reporting that "a well-known and award-winning actor" was accused, among other things, of "dangerous threats, drug abuse, beating his partner and possession of child pornography", and referred to him under the fictitious name "Peter P." because the law did not allow his real name to be mentioned in the article.
+On 10 September 2021, rumors started circulating in the Austrian film and theatre industry when Austria's biggest newspaper, Kronen Zeitung, published an article reporting that "a well-known and award-winning actor" was accused, among other things, of "dangerous threats, drug abuse, beating his partner and possession of child pornography", and referred to him under the fictitious name "Peter P." because the law did not allow his real name to be mentioned in the article.
 The actor's ex-partner–who wanted to remain anonymous–reported him and filed a complaint in early August 2021, and the article also mentioned that the actor physically attacked and verbally threatened her for years during their relationship.
 Soon after that, other newspapers such as Der Standard started reporting on the case.
 Nobody was named at the time, but insiders quickly found out that it was Florian Teichtmeister, according to Austrian magazine Profil, which also stated that Mückstein's Instagram post on 18 June 2022 was meant for a different actor, and Mückstein herself later stated that she was not talking about Teichtmeister.

 Teichtmeister continued to work with children while he was being investigated for possession of child pornography.
 In the summer of 2021, he shot the film Serviam, where he plays the father of a twelve-year-old monastery student.
 The police files stated that Teichtmeister may also have filmed the legs of a child on the set.
 In October 2021, Dieter Pochlatko, producer of the film Serviam, was informed by the lawyer of the parents of an underage actress about a photo and was asked to arrange that Teichtmeister no longer approached that actress.
 Teichtmeister, who portrayed Emperor Franz Joseph I of Austria in Corsage, was also pictured next to child actress Rosa Hajjaj–who portrayed his 9-year-old daughter in Corsage–during the film's premiere in Vienna on 18 June 2022, while investigation was still underway.
 Director Sebastian Brauneis–who directed Teichtmeister in the film Zauberer (2018)–said that "everyone in the industry knew who it [the rumors of possession of child pornography] was about".

 On 3 June 2022, Austrian newspaper Exxpress reported that "a prominent TV commissioner" was being investigated for possession of child pornography, but that Austria's media laws protected him by not allowing his name to be revealed, but it did not protect other possible victims.
 "TV commissioner" was a reference to Teichtmeister's role in the television series Inspector Rex.